fairlearn/fairlearn/docs/user_guide/datasets.rst

 strongly discourage using it in predictive modelling analyses.
 We've kept it in Fairlearn because of its potential as a teaching tool for how to deal with ethical issues in a dataset.
-There are ways to `remove correlations between sensitive features and the remaining columns
-<https://scikit-lego.netlify.app/fairness.html>`_, but that is by no means a guarantee that fairness-related harms won't occur.
-Besides, other benchmark datasets
+There are ways to remove correlations between sensitive features and the remaining columns [#7]_, but that is by no means a guarantee that fairness-related harms won't occur.
-exist that do not present these issues.
+Besides, other benchmark datasets exist that do not present these issues.

 It's important to keep the differences between the way Harrison and Rubenfield